Best time to find cheap flights, 1% potential price drop

 What time of day is cheapest to fly?

 At the moment, flights at midday are likely to offer the best value for money for your Narita trip.
-A flight in the morning will more often than not be of higher cost.
+A flight in the afternoon will more often than not be of higher cost.

 Formerly known as New Tokyo International, newly renovated Narita International Airport (NRT) is located 57km (35 miles) east of central Tokyo and is Japan’s second-busiest airport.